alsuren/interview-2022-10-31/slides.md

 ---

+# Appendix: Assumptions

+* Cells move slowly
+  * Low frame rate
+  * Okay to upload every photo to S3.
+* Microscope can autofocus with simple max-sharpness algorithm

+---

-# Appendix A: Fail-Safe Behaviour
+# Appendix: Fail-Safe Behaviour

 * What should the behaviour be if the user is unresponsive?
   * Probably continue with the passaging?